ACTFL Speaking Assessment: The Oral Proficiency Interview - computer® (OPIc)

 Self-Assessment: Determining the Level of the OPIc

-The Self-Assessment provides six different descriptions of how well a person can speak a language.
-Test takers select the description that they feel most accurately describes their language ability.
-Samples of speech accompany each descriptor; thus test takers can also listen to samples to help select the most appropriate description aligned with their speaking ability.
-The Self-Assessment choice determines which one of five OPIc test forms (Form 1, Form 2, Form 3, Form 4, or Form 5) is generated for the specific individual.
-The choices made by the test taker in response to the Background Survey and the Self-Assessment assure that each test taker receives an OPIc that targets their range of ability and provides questions on topics familiar to the candidate.
-Below are the self-assessment statements from the U.S. version of the OPIc to Superior.
+The Self-Assessment provides five different descriptions of how well a person can speak a language.
+Test takers select the description that they think most accurately describes their language ability.
+The Self-Assessment choice determines which of five OPIc test forms (Form 1, Form 2, Form 3, Form 4, or Form 5) will be generated for the specific individual.
+The choices made by the test taker in response to the Background Survey and the Self-Assessment assure that test takers receive an OPIc that targets their specific range of ability and provide questions on topics familiar to each candidate.
+Below are the OPIc Self-Assessment statements from Novice to Superior.

 OPIc Self Assessment